 As well as having the details of your location(s) accurately listed on your website, think about whether you can create content that includes information about the location of products and services you deliver.
 For example, if you publish a blog about a new system you've installed for a local company, make sure you mention the town or city in the post.
 Connecting the pain points your solution addressed, the keywords around that solution and the location of the implementation will help to solidify your business as a suitable result to return in a local search.

-One of the key steps in local SEO is setting up a Google+ My Business Page for each of your locations.
+One of the key steps in local SEO is setting up a Google My Business Page for each of your locations.
 It gives you the opportunity to share your company name, mission statement, address, phone number, website, services offered and even opening times.
-In addition, you can share images and links on there as it's part of the Google+ social network.
+In addition, you can share images and links on there.
 The more you share, the more likely it is that Google will show it love and share it in the rankings.

 On a few occasions, we had to contact Google support because the addresses we had entered were not recognised as valid locations for the businesses.
 When we investigated, we found a few map markers had strayed from their correct location, so it's key that you double check these - make sure they sit right on top of your building on the map.
 At one point Google wanted us to send images to prove that one of the Burnt Tree depots was located where it was!
 Fortunately, we were able to screen-grab shots from Google's own street view car.
 So you may have to jump through a few hoops, but it's this high level of validation that means Google trusts the data, therefore its value in search is gold.